Quansight-Labs/quansight-labs-site/posts/2020/09/design-of-the-versioned-hdf5-library.markdown

 example, the chunks for the data `data1` in versions `version1` and `version2` are stored in `_versioned_data/data1/raw_data`.

-## Versioned-HDF5 API
+## Versioned HDF5 API

 The biggest challenge of this design is that the virtual datasets representing the data in each versioned data all point to the same blobs in the backend.
 However, in HDF5, if a virtual dataset is written to, it will write to the location it points to.
-This is at ends with the immutable copy-on-write design.
-As a consequence, Versioned-HDF5 needs to wrap all the h5py APIs that write into a dataset to disallow writing for versions that are already committed, and to do the proper copy-on-write semantics for new versions that are being staged.
+This is at odds with the immutable copy-on-write design.
+As a consequence, Versioned HDF5 needs to wrap all the h5py APIs that write into a dataset to disallow writing for versions that are already committed, and to do the proper copy-on-write semantics for new versions that are being staged.
 Several classes that wrap the h5py Dataset and Group objects